 Do I need a visa to move to Switzerland from the UK after Brexit?

 Yes.
 Since 1 January 2021, UK nationals are classified as third-country nationals and need a valid residence or work permit (typically a B permit) to live and work in Switzerland.
 Your employer usually initiates the permit application through the cantonal migration authority.
-Tourist stays of up to 90 days within a 180-day period do not require a visa, but once ETIAS launches in 2026, you will need a travel authorisation for short visits.
+Tourist stays of up to 90 days within a 180-day period do not require a visa, but once ETIAS launches in 2026, short visits will require travel authorisation.

 Will my UK State Pension be paid if I live in Switzerland?

 Yes.
-Your UK State Pension is payable worldwide, including in Switzerland.
-Under the UK-Switzerland bilateral Social Security Convention, your pension is also uprated each year — unlike in some countries where it is frozen at the rate when you leave the UK.
-You apply through the International Pension Centre, and payments can be made directly to your Swiss bank account in CHF or to a UK account in GBP.
+Your UK State Pension is payable worldwide, including Switzerland.
+Under the UK-Switzerland bilateral Social Security Convention, your pension is uprated each year — unlike in some countries where it is frozen.
+You apply through the International Pension Centre, and payments can go directly to your Swiss bank account in CHF or to a UK account in GBP.

 How much does Swiss health insurance cost compared to the NHS?

 The NHS is free at the point of use and funded through taxation.
-Swiss basic health insurance (KVG) costs CHF 250 to 450 per month per adult depending on your canton, insurer, and chosen deductible.
+Swiss basic health insurance (KVG) costs CHF 250 to 450 per month per adult depending on canton, insurer, and chosen deductible.
 A family of four could pay CHF 1,000 to 1,500 per month.
-However, Swiss healthcare offers virtually no waiting times, free choice of doctor, and consistently ranks among the top healthcare systems globally.
+Swiss healthcare offers virtually no waiting times, free choice of doctor, and consistently ranks among the best globally.

 Do I have to pay tax in both the UK and Switzerland?

 Not on the same income.
-The UK-Switzerland Double Taxation Convention ensures that income is taxed in only one country.
+The UK-Switzerland Double Taxation Convention ensures income is taxed in only one country.
 Employment income is taxed where you work (Switzerland).
-UK pensions are taxed only in Switzerland once you are Swiss resident.
-UK rental income is taxed in the UK but Switzerland accounts for it in your tax rate calculation.
-You must establish non-UK tax residency under the Statutory Residence Test to avoid UK tax obligations.
+UK pensions are taxed only in Switzerland once you are Swiss-resident.
+You must establish non-UK tax residency under the Statutory Residence Test to avoid residual UK tax obligations.

 Can I transfer my UK private pension to a Swiss pension fund?

 In practice, no. There are currently no Swiss pension schemes registered as QROPS (Qualifying Recognised Overseas Pension Schemes) with HMRC.
-While transfers to QROPS in other jurisdictions (e.g. Malta) are technically possible, they involve significant costs and complexity.
-Most advisers recommend leaving UK pensions in the UK and drawing them in retirement, benefiting from the bilateral tax treaty.
+Most advisers recommend leaving UK pensions in the UK and drawing them in retirement, benefiting from the bilateral tax treaty and avoiding the costs and complexity of cross-border transfers.

 Robert Kolar